e n s e m b l e

 In short: we are looking for your perspective(s) / participate now!

 Every two years SABAA announces an art award.
 This time in the categories of photo, illustration, painting, short story, chapter of a novel, poem to artistically reflect upon the special and individual experiences and effects of the Covid-19-Pandemic in countries of Sub-Saharan Africa in order to frame and reframe, to showcase, inform, evaluate, sustain, facilitate, inspire.
-And to propose artistic positions in handling our todays reality.
+And to propose artistic positions in handling our todays reality: LEARNING FROM AFRICA.

 # photo (artistic approach, not journalistic): 500€